HelpBot Assistant

 Setting the time format

-The following example demonstrates the TimePicker component in 24 hours format with 60 minutes interval.
+The following example demonstrates the TimePicker component in 24-hour format with a 60-minute interval.
 The time interval is set to 60 minutes by using the step property.

 <template>